Quote Checklist

 A quote without milestone-tied payment terms gives contractors room to request money before work is complete.
 A clear schedule protects both parties.

-Three things to confirm before signing any contract
+Three things to confirm before signing a kitchen remodel contract

 Let AI check your kitchen remodel quotes against this list